limine-bootloader/limine/README.md

 `boot/limine` directory; `limine-cd-efi.bin` and `limine-cd.bin` can reside
 anywhere).

+After that, create a `<ISO root directory>/EFI/BOOT` directory and copy the relevant Limine EFI executables over (such as `BOOTX64.EFI`).

 Place any other file you want to be on the final ISO in said directory, then
 run:
 ```